 Select a sterile, porous and well-aerated material for optimum rooting.
 Good aeration is important for preventing soft rots such as Pythium and Rhizoctonia and allows for more controlled growth during the later stages of propagation.
 Foam, peat, rockwool and media blends with 30-40% aggregate are all good choices.
-Target the media pH between 5.5 and 6.0 and the EC at less than 0.75 mmhos (1:2 slurry).
+Target the media pH between 5.8 and 6.2 and the EC at less than 0.75 mmhos/cm (1:2) / 2.0 (SME).